elibensasson/libSTARK/README.md

 In order to compile on macOS please use this thread: https://github.com/elibensasson/libSTARK/issues/2

-### Libraries (all should be available in standard linux distribution package managers)
+### Libraries (all should be available in standard Linux distribution package managers)
 * OpenMP (https://en.wikipedia.org/wiki/OpenMP) for parallelization.
 * googletest (https://github.com/google/googletest) for **unit-tests compilation only**